hakirot/replicant/README.md

 It also includes some subtle optimizations that I find helpful for use with my custom corne keymaps.

-Being productive in this system requires knowledge of Suckless Software (DWM, ST, DMENU), tmux, and neovim.
+Being productive in this system requires knowledge of some software by Suckless (DWM, ST, DMENU), tmux, and neovim.
 Usage of this system without experience with the softare is not recommended.
 The installed configuration files included in this project, as well as those pulled from other repositories